catlee/aosa-volume2/raw/mailman/mailman.rst

 the message at the final destination, it will usually just send a bounce saying that me@example.net is no longer valid.
-But the Mailman server that sent the message only knows the member as anne@example.com, so the bounce flagging me@example.net will not contain a subscribed address, and will just get discarded.
+But the Mailman server that sent the message only knows the member as anne@example.com, so the bounce flagging me@example.net will not contain a subscribed address, and Mailman will ignore it.

 Along comes VERP, which exploits a requirement of the fundamental SMTP protocol to provide unambiguous bounce detection, by returning such bounce messages to the *envelope sender*.
-This is not the ``From:`` field in the message body, but in fact the ``MAIL FROM`` value during the SMTP dialog.
+This is not the ``From:`` field in the message body, but in fact the ``MAIL FROM`` value set during the SMTP dialog.
-This is preserved along the delivery route, and the ultimate receiving mail server is required by the protocol to send the bounces to this address.
-We can use this fact to encode the original recipient email address into the ``MAIL FROM`` value.
+This is preserved along the delivery route, and the ultimate receiving mail server is required by the standards to send the bounces to this address.
+Mailman uses this fact to encode the original recipient email address into the ``MAIL FROM`` value.

-For example, let's say that the recipient is anne@example.com and the Mailman server is mylist@example.org.
-The envelope sender for a mailing list posting sent to anne@example.com will be mylist-bounce+anne=example.com@example.org.
+If the recipient is anne@example.com and the Mailman server is mylist@example.org, then the VERP'd envelope sender for a mailing list posting sent to anne@example.com will be ``mylist-bounce+anne=example.com@example.org``.
 The ``+`` here is a local address separator, which is a format supported by most modern mail servers.
-So when the bounce comes back, it will actually get delivered to ``mylist-bounce@example.com`` but with the ``To:`` header still set to the encoded recipient address.
+So when the bounce comes back, it will actually get delivered to ``mylist-bounce@example.com`` but with the ``To:`` header still set to VERP'd encoded recipient address.
 Mailman can then parse this ``To:`` header to decode the original recipient, e.g. anne@example.com.

 While VERP is an extremely powerful tool for culling bad addresses from the mailing list, it does have one potentially important disadvantage.
 Using VERP